A. Summary of Grading Scale and Mandatory Curve

 **Note: Mean GPA shall be calculated based upon the final grade for the course, including mid-terms, class participation, and any other graded assignments; it is not calculated using just the final exam, final paper, or other final project, unless that is the only manner in which the students are evaluated.

 Mandatory Mean in Elective Courses with 9 to 29 Students.
 For all elective courses with 9 to 29 students, the mean GPA for the course must fall between 2.9 and 3.1, with a target GPA of 3.0, subject to the following proviso.
 If the mean GPA of all students enrolled in the course – based on prior course work at the law school – is lower than 2.9 or higher than 3.1, the permissible grade range for the course shall expand to encompass the students’ incoming mean GPA average, plus 0.1 GPA points if the incoming mean GPA average is greater than 3.1, and minus 0.1 GPA points if the incoming mean GPA average is lower than 2.9.
 For example, if the combined GPA of the students enrolled in a course is 3.2, then the GPA range for the course is 2.9 to 3.3.
 If the combined GPA of the students enrolled in a course is 2.8, then the GPA range for the course is 2.7 to 3.1.
 The registrar shall distribute the total mean GPA of each class to the professor teaching the class by the last day of final exams.
+The mandatory mean does not apply to the Legal Externship course (effective fall 2014).

 Recommended Mean in Courses with 1 to 8 Students (Required or Elective) and Clinical Courses (Including Externships).
 For all courses with 1 to 8 students (required or elective) and all clinical courses (including externships), the mean GPA for the course should fall between 2.9 and 3.1, with a target GPA of 3.0, subject to the same proviso applicable in elective courses with 9 to 29 students.
 The registrar shall distribute the total mean GPA of each class to the professor teaching the class by the last day of final exams.